-Now invite participants to select three issues related to each of these areas, which are the highest priority for them.
+Now select three issues related to each of these areas, which are the highest priority for you.

-Ask them to turn to the person sitting next to them, and then take turns to discuss the issues and challenges that their community faces and how these might be improved.
+Turn to the person sitting next to you.
+Take turns to discuss the issues and challenges that your community faces.
+How could you improve these areas of health in your community?

-The following points might help participants think about some of the issues in their community:
+Think about some of the following issues in your community:

-• Maternal and child health:
+Maternal and child health:

-- Women attending antenatal visits early in pregnancy. - Plans to prepare for birth early in pregnancy. - Promoting breastfeeding in all infants and continuing up to 2 years. - Taking infants and children under 5 years regularly to the clinic for check-ups and for scheduled immunisations. - Preventing illness with good nutrition for babies and children. - Recognising signs of a sick child quickly and helping children and babies with diarrhoea by knowing how to make and give oral rehydration solution (ORS).
+- Women attending antenatal visits early in pregnancy. - Plans to prepare for birth early in pregnancy. - Promoting breastfeeding in all infants and continuing up to 2 years. - Taking infants and children under 5 years regularly to the clinic for check-ups and for scheduled immunisations. - Preventing illness with good nutrition for babies and children. - Recognising signs of a sick child quickly and helping children and babies with diarrhoea by knowing how to make and give oral rehydration solution (ORS). - Taking a sick child to the clinic early. - Recognising danger signs.

-- Taking a sick child to the clinic early. - Recognising danger signs. - The level of infectious diseases (i.e. communicable diseases): - Recognising the causes of infection and how they spread in the village or community. - Identifying problems in the community environment (e.g. water supply, sanitation, exposed waste and rubbish, presence of disease-carrying insects). - Identifying poor personal hygiene and food practices. - The impact of non-communicable diseases (NCDs): - Seeking treatment early when there are signs of illness. - Screening to identify, monitor, and detect health problems early (especially for weight, blood sugar and blood pressure, and cancers). - Effectively managing existing illness. - Awareness of lifestyle factors linking to NCDs (smoking, drinking, poor nutrition, STIs, and lack of regular activity).
+The level of infectious diseases (i.e. communicable diseases):

+- Recognising the causes of infection and how they spread in the village or community. - Identifying problems in the community environment (e.g. water supply, sanitation, exposed waste and rubbish, presence of disease-carrying insects). - Identifying poor personal hygiene and food practices.

+The impact of non-communicable diseases (NCDs):

+- Seeking treatment early when there are signs of illness. - Screening to identify, monitor, and detect health problems early (especially for weight, blood sugar and blood pressure, and cancers). - Effectively managing existing illness. - Awareness of lifestyle factors linking to NCDs (smoking, drinking, poor nutrition, STIs, and lack of regular physical activity).